 Netflix price plans

-So how much does Netflix now cost, and what are your membership options in 2019?
+Netflix plans are designed to cover not just the number of people that can share your account, but your video streaming quality as well.
+So how much does each of the Netflix plans cost, and what exactly are your membership options in 2021?
 Let’s jump right in.

 What you get: A Standard Netflix plan is perfect for couples who might want to be watching TV simultaneously in different rooms.
 You get access to the streaming service on up to two screens, and in HD, if you choose.